Canadian Natural Resources posts quarterly profit

-(Reuters) - Canadian Natural Resources Ltd (CNQ.TO), Canada’s largest independent petroleum producer, on Thursday reported a third-quarter profit, helped by higher production and average realized prices.
+Nov 2 (Reuters) - Canadian Natural Resources Ltd, Canada’s largest independent petroleum producer, on Thursday reported a third-quarter profit, helped by higher production and average realized prices.

 The Calgary-based company reported a net income of C$684 million, or 56 Canadian cents per share, for the quarter ended Sept.
 30, compared with a loss of C$326 million, or 29 Canadian cents, a year earlier.